Adilla/oudjat/README.rst

 Oudjat
 ======

 A search application based on Google's API Custom Search and Django.
-You can create your personal search engine, schedule jobs and manage your researches through a Django interface.
+You can create your personal search engine, schedule jobs and manage your searches through a Django interface.

 Install